Mission Statement

 Overview

 Nonprofit Family Bridges, Inc. serves approximately 10,000 clients– principally monolingual and LEP Asian-language speaking, moderate-to-low income, East Bay residents.
-Programs include the Hong Fook Community-Based Adult Services Centers, Hong Lok Senior Centers, the Friendly Visitors program, the Social Services program, the Lake Merritt Child Care Center, Housing Navigation and Support Services and Community Ambassador program.
+Programs include the Hong Fook Community-Based Adult Services Centers, Hong Lok Senior Centers, the Friendly Visitors program, the Social Services program, the Lake Merritt Child Care Center, Housing and Community Services.

 Our services are open to people of all ages, backgrounds, and walks of life.
 Because we specialize in aiding the Asian community, most Family Bridges staff members and volunteers can speak Cantonese, Mandarin, Korean, Vietnamese, and, of course, English.
 Participants in every Family Bridges program can count on bilingual support.